 If you invest the gains within 180 days of realizing them into a QOZ investment, usually a real estate investment, your capital gains taxes due will be deferred until the end of 2026.

-Finally, the new investment you made in the QOZ will not incur capital gains if held at least ten years.
-You will have paid 85% of the original tax due, but you won’t owe additional taxes for the gains that arise from the QOZ investment.
+Aditionally, the new investment you made in the QOZ will not incur capital gains if held at least ten years.
+You will have paid 100% of the original tax due after the deferral to Tax Day 2027, but you won’t owe additional taxes for the gains that arise from the QOZ investment.

 You can find individual projects to invest in or you can invest in a fund that will hold a variety of opportunity zone investments.

 Bonus: If your realized gains came from a real estate transaction, you have another option, the 1031 exchange.
 It’s another way of deferring the capital gains tax due, perhaps indefinitely, if you hold the next investment (or the one after that or the one after that, etc…) until death.

 Depreciation is another option for real estate investors.
 The Tax Cuts and Jobs Act temporarily brought back bonus depreciation.
 This benefit is scheduled to be phased out by 20% per year from the years 2023 to 2026.
 After that, you’ll still be able to depreciate your properties at a rate of a few percent per year.

 For tax years 2018 through 2022, real estate investors were able to have a cost segregation study done on their properties to determine which elements of the building(s) are “dedicated, decorative, or removable.”
 100% of the tally could be fully depreciated and deducted in the year the investment is made.

 Based on examples I’m familiar with, roughly 20% to 25% of the building’s purchase price may qualify for the full bonus depreciation.
 If you’re putting 20% to 25% down on the property, that means that the value of your entire investment amount can qualify.
 In 2023, however, only 80% of the bonus depreciation can be used as a paper loss in the year you make the investment.